tomdelany04/PATH-Master/README.md

 # Getting Started
-1. Open PATH-Master.Rproj in R studio
+1. Open [PATH-Master.Rproj] in R studio
-2. Analysis scripts are in code Scripts/.
+2. Analysis scripts are in [code Scripts/].
-3. The main thesis document is in Report/.
+3. The main thesis document is in [Report/].